11rchitwood/11rchitwood.github.io/_posts/hope.md

 > That could abash the little Bird
 > That kept so many warm -
 >
-> I’ve heard it in the chillest land -
+> I've heard it in the chillest land -
 > And on the strangest Sea -
 > Yet - never - in Extremity,
 > It asked a crumb - of me.